 I’ll walk you through everything you need to know to get started.

 First, open Photoshop.
-(I’ll be using Photoshop CC on Mac, but you can apply this info to most versions of Photoshop.)
+(I’ll be using Photoshop CC 2020 on PC, but you can apply this info to most versions of Photoshop.)

 To create a new document, click “File” and select “New.”
 This will bring up the “New” dialogue.

 The “New” dialogue is where all the magic happens.
 It can also be overwhelming.
 Let’s go top to bottom.